muhammadalisajjad-svg/bi-portfolio/01-Enterprise-Revenue-Analytics/README.md

 ## Business Value

 Provides executives with a centralized view of business performance, helping identify growth opportunities, monitor sales trends, and evaluate regional and product performance.

+## Dataset

+This project uses a sample sales dataset for educational and portfolio purposes.
+The dashboard demonstrates business intelligence techniques including data modeling, KPI reporting, interactive visualization, and analytical storytelling.